chromaui/chromatic-docs/test.md

 ## Merge

-If you accept all the changes, the build will **🟢Pass**.
+If you accept all the changes, the build will **🟢&nbsp;Pass**.
 Future builds whose stories have the same appearance will pass.

-If you deny any of the changes, the build will **🔴Fail**.
+If you deny any of the changes, the build will **🔴&nbsp;Fail**.
 You will need to make code changes (and thus start a new build) to get the build to pass.

 When your build is passed (all changes accepted), you're ready to merge visual changes with confidence knowing that your UI is bug free.
 Chromatic will update the PR check for "UI Tests" to reflect the build status.